brainboxemb/2026-006-01.cad.HUB75-display-frame/README.md

     ├── rear_wiring.scad
     ├── middle_panel_fit_section.scad
     ├── rear_fit_section.scad
+    ├── couplers_side_by_side.scad
+    ├── couplers_stacked.scad
     ├── exploded_rear.scad
     └── exploded_rear_angled.scad
 ```

 Open `cad/v1.2/main.scad` to view the complete concept.

+`assemblies/coupler_comparison_assembly.scad` is also directly openable in OpenSCAD.
+It provides `side_by_side` and `stacked` comparison modes and can use the same reference-grid settings as the normal inspection views.

 ## Automatic renders and exports